 Tree Water NeedsClick Here for a PDF of Tree Water Needs

-Medium water-use trees: Water needs range from around 20 to 40 inches per year for moderate water-use native trees, such as those found along washes, and for many nonnative trees.
+Medium water-use trees: Water needs range from around 20 to 40 inches per year for moderate water-use native trees, such as those naturally found along washes, and for many nonnative trees.
 Medium water-use trees may need more water in lower desert elevations.

 High water-use trees: Water needs range from about 30 to 50 inches per year for high water-use native trees—typically found along flowing streams or in areas with shallow groundwater, and for nonnative trees introduced to Arizona from cooler/wetter climates.

 In general, the higher the elevation in Arizona, the higher the rainfall and the lower the tree water needs.
 Water needs are highest in the hot dry months of April - June.
 Water needs go down in the humid monsoon months of July - September, then fall further in fall and winter—especially for trees that stop producing a harvest and drop their leaves.
 In contrast, water needs for nonnative, fully leafed trees producing a harvest may stay high, especially for citrus and other trees that do not drop their leaves in winter.
 Even at higher elevations, rainfall is not sufficient to support medium and high water-use trees all year long.
-Only native edible trees have a good chance to thrive on rainfall alone, and they may need several years of supplemental water to become established.
+Only native edible trees have a good chance to thrive on rainfall alone, and they will need several years of supplemental water to become established.

 LEAF is under the fiduciary stewardship of the Arizona Community Tree Council, a 501(c)3 non-profit organization.